Mobile Suit Gundam Narrative: Merchandise

-Part of the film’s merchandise was released under Bandai’s long-running Gunpla line, with High Grade Universal Century (HGUC) model kits of the Narrative Gundam, Sinanju Stein, and the Unicorn Gundam 03 Phenex announced for fall 2018.
+Part of the film's merchandise was released under Bandai's long-running Gunpla line, with High Grade Universal Century (HGUC) model kits of the Narrative Gundam, Sinanju Stein, and the Unicorn Gundam 03 Phenex announced for fall 2018.

-More recently, Bandai Spirits announced in April 2024 the release of the MG 1/100 Narrative Gundam C-Packs Ver.Ka, part of the Master Grade Ver.Ka line supervised by Hajime Katoki.
+Bandai Spirits announced in April 2024 the release of the MG 1/100 Narrative Gundam C-Packs Ver.Ka, part of the Master Grade Ver.Ka line supervised by Hajime Katoki.
 The kit incorporates detailed psycho-frame parts using both clear and gray plastic, a transforming core fighter gimmick, and accessories such as the C-Packs beam rifle and two figures of Jona Basta.

-Additionally, a Premium Bandai-exclusive MG 1/100 Narrative Gundam B-Packs Ver.Ka was announced for release in November 2024 (with a second batch in May 2025), offering the full B-Packs loadout from the film and emphasizing additional psycho-frame and remote weapon components.
+Additionally, a Premium Bandai-exclusive MG 1/100 Narrative Gundam B-Packs Ver.Ka was released in November 2024 (with a second batch in May 2025), offering the full B-Packs loadout from the film and emphasizing additional psycho-frame and remote weapon components.

 Video games

 In Mobile Suit Gundam: Extreme Vs. 2 (arcade, 2018), the RX-9 Narrative Gundam (both B-Packs and C-Packs versions) is a playable unit and is later complemented by the Sinanju Stein (Narrative version).

 In the 2021 update Mobile Suit Gundam: Extreme Vs. 2 XBoost, the RX-0 Unicorn Gundam 03 Phenex is introduced as a playable unit, featuring unique finishing animations with its psycho-frame aura.

 Mobile Suit Gundam Narrative is also included as one of the playable series in the crossover tactical game Super Robot Wars 30, marking its debut in the long-running franchise compilation.